David-G18/David-G18/README.md

 ### :shipit: About Me :
 I'm a back-end developer from Bogotá, Colombia, I've always been a technology enthusiast and when discovered the world of web programming was       fascinated by every new thing I learned.
 In April 2022 I wanted to make a change in my life, I left the university to enter the world of web development, at that time I found ***Soy Henry***, a Bootcamp to become a full stack developer, where I learned many valuable things, and met amazing people.
-I want to be able to show the world what I'm capable of doing :fire:.
+I want to show the world what I'm capable for :fire:.

 - :computer: I'm currently working on several projects with Node.js and React.js to improve and expand my knowledge
 - :seedling: Learning everything related to Python and other JavaScript libraries like React Native